Physics-informed Guided Disentanglement in Generative Networks: Experiments

+Referring to the 4 tasks and 4 ad-hoc models in Tab.~\ref{tab:tasks-list} `Model', we evaluate our ability to disentangle visual traits with our physical model guidance from Sec.~\ref{sec:method-unsupervised}, reporting quality, quantitative and human judgment.

-In this section, we separate experiments on Raindrop, Dirt and Composite disentanglement from the Fog experiments, since only the former have homogeneous physical parameters~($w$) throughout the dataset\footnote{For \textit{Raindrop}, \textit{Dirt} and \textit{Composite} we consider $w_d$ and $w_{nd}$ to be dataset-wise constant.
+Hereafter, we separate experiments on Raindrop, Dirt and Composite disentanglement from the Fog experiments, since only the former have homogeneous physical parameters~($w$) throughout the dataset\footnote{For \textit{Raindrop}, \textit{Dirt} and \textit{Composite} we consider $w_d$ and $w_{nd}$ to be dataset-wise constant.
 E.g. all raindrops have the same defocus blur, transparency, etc. Conversely, \textit{Fog} images have varying fog intensity.}.
+Since non-differentiable parameters were fairly easy to manually tune, we thoroughly experiment in the differentiable-only $\{w_d\}$ setup and compare it later on to our full $\{w_d, w_{nd}\}$ estimation (Sec.~\ref{sec:exp-validation}).

-\paragraph{Qualitative disentanglement.} We present different outputs for the $\text{clear}\mapsto\text{rain}_\text{drop}$ trained on nuScenes~\cite{caesar2019nuscenes}, comparing to state-of-the-art methods~\cite{lee2019drit++,kim2019u,tang2019attention,zhu2017unpaired,huang2018multimodal}~(Fig.~\ref{fig:qualitative-rain}) and for $\text{gray}\mapsto\text{color}_\text{dirt}$ and $\text{clear}\mapsto\text{snow}_\text{cmp}$ with respect to the backbone (Figs.~\ref{fig:qualitative-dirt},\ref{fig:toy}, respectively).
+\textbf{Qualitative disentanglement.} We present different outputs for the $\text{clear}\mapsto\text{rain}_\text{drop}$ trained on nuScenes~\cite{caesar2019nuscenes}, comparing to state-of-the-art methods~\cite{lee2019drit++,kim2019u,tang2019attention,zhu2017unpaired,huang2018multimodal}~(Fig.~\ref{fig:qualitative-rain}) and for $\text{gray}\mapsto\text{color}_\text{dirt}$ and $\text{clear}\mapsto\text{snow}_\text{cmp}$ with respect to the backbone (Figs.~\ref{fig:qualitative-dirt},\ref{fig:toy}, respectively).
 In all cases, baselines entangle occlusions in different manners.
-For instance, in Fig.~\ref{fig:qualitative-rain} it is noticeable the constant position of rendered raindrops between different frameworks, as in the 4th column on the leftmost tree, which is a visible effect of entanglement and limits image variability.
+For instance, in Fig.~\ref{fig:qualitative-rain} it is noticeable the constant position of rendered raindrops between different frameworks, as in the 1st column on the leftmost tree, which is a visible effect of entanglement and limits image variability.
 Also, occlusion entanglement could cause very unrealistic outputs where the structural consistency of either the scene (Fig.~\ref{fig:qualitative-dirt}) or the occlusion (Fig.~\ref{fig:toy}) is completely lost.